 - Automatically route reviews to a specific inbox/team member

 - Collaborate in real-time with team members while handling customer queries

 - Manage reviews at a large scale with Groups

 - Auto-hide spam/trolls across your social real estate

 - Get in-depth brand reputation insights

-Wait no more; book a FREE demo call with the Statusbrew team to know how you can manage your reviews. 👇
+Wait no more; book a FREE demo call with the Statusbrew team to learn how to manage your reviews. 👇

 Google My Business